Pittsburgh vs. Western Michigan NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

+- Saturday's over/under is 8.0 points lower than the two team's combined 67 points per game average.

-- The combined points per game average of the two teams, 67, is 6.5 points greater than Saturday's over/under.
+- The 44 combined points per game that these two squads have allowed this season are 15.0 fewer than the 59 over/under in this contest.

-- These two squads combine to allow 44 points per game, 16.5 fewer than this contest's over/under.

-- Panthers games have an average total of 56 points this season, 4.5 fewer than Saturday's over/under.
+- The Panthers and their opponents score an average of 56.0 points per game, 3.0 fewer than Saturday's total.

-- In 2021, games involving the Broncos have averaged a total of 60 points, 0.5 fewer than this game's set over/under.
+- In 2021, games involving the Broncos have averaged a total of 61.8 points, 2.8 more than the set over/under in this contest.

 Pittsburgh Stats and Trends

-- The Panthers covered the spread in their only game when favored by 15.5 points or more.
+- This season, the Panthers won ATS in their only game as a favorite of 15 points or more.

-- Find the latest odds and place your wager on the Panthers against the spread at SISportsbook.

-- Pittsburgh's games this year have hit the over on all three set point totals.

-- When Pittsburgh scores more than 23.5 points, it is 3-0 against the spread and 2-0 overall.
+- Pittsburgh is 2-0 against the spread and 2-0 overall in games when it puts up more than 23.5 points.

-- In games that Pittsburgh totals over 304 yards, the team is 3-0 against the spread and 2-0 overall.
+- Pittsburgh is 2-0 against the spread and 2-0 overall when the team picks up over 304.0 yards.

-- The Panthers have turned the ball over one more time (2 total) than the Broncos have forced a turnover (1) this season.
+- The Panthers have turned the ball over two times this season, one more turnover than the Broncos have forced (1).

+- Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.

 Western Michigan Stats and Trends

-- Western Michigan is 2-1 against the spread and 1-1 overall when the team amasses over 291.5 yards.
+- When Western Michigan piles up more than 291.5 yards, the team is 1-1 against the spread and 1-1 overall.

 - The Broncos have two giveaways this season, while the Panthers have four takeaways .